 Inertial Dragging in the Collapsed Universe

-The prevalence of rotation in the universe makes the postulate that the collapsed universe was rotating previous to the Big Bang seem reasonable.
+The prevalence of rotation in the universe, and recent evidence makes the postulate that the collapsed universe was rotating previous to the Big Bang seem reasonable.
 Even though the mass of the universe may have been collapsed to a singularity, so that it's rotation becomes difficult to contextualize, there is still the rotation of it's gravitational field to be considered.

 The rotation of gravitational fields has been termed "inertial dragging" and has been explored by physicists J.M.
 Cohen and D.R.
 Brill.
 The following equation gives the angular speed of rotation of inertial frames. at a distance R from the center of a rotating mass of angular velocity J Where omega is inertial dragging, G is the gravitational constant, and c is the velocity of light in vacuo.

 According to Newton's law for centrifugal force, a body in circular orbit around a mass M at a distance R from the center will have a linear escape velocity when:

 will have an escape velocity equal to the speed of light when

 M/R = C2/2g (C2 = square of the speed of light)

 Since the square of the escape speed is twice the square of the circular orbit speed.